 The primary goal of the Veg-01 testing will be to demonstrate plant growth in the Veggie hardware using lettuce as a test species.
 Plants will be grown in two different sizes of arcillite, a calcined clay media.
 This test will help us compare root zones of the two media sizes to determine water and root distribution in the different sized-particles to provide recommendations for future Veggie investigations.
 Shoot samples will also provide information on any growth anomalies when compared with ground controls and will provide information on microbial growth and food safety.
 Photographs will be used to assess plant growth rates and plant health.
 A data logger will record the environment within the Veggie hardware.
 Crew questionnaires will provide insight into the appropriateness and thoroughness of the crew procedures for Veggie hardware and plant growth operations.

 Pillows are single use and thus reduce the chances of microbial contamination of the Veggie hardware and produce.
-A major aspect of the proof of concept flight, Veg-01, is to collect baseline microbial data from plants and pillows grown on ISS.
+A major aspect of the proof of concept flight, Veg-01, is to collect baseline microbial data from plants and pillows grown on the International Space Station (ISS).
 Ground testing has demonstrated very low microbial levels on lettuce plants grown in Veggie-relevant conditions.
 Discussions with space microbiologists, flight surgeons, and space food technologists at JSC indicate that if microbial levels are sufficiently low the crew could consume the fresh produce without sanitizing.
 For crops that naturally have higher levels of microorganisms (e.g. radishes, which grow in contact with water and nutrients) a space-rated produce sanitation method must be developed and tested.

 The baseline data collected from the Veg-01 flight will be a resource for future Veggie investigations.
-This information will provide data on necessary procedural changes, hardware upgrades or horticultural options as Veggie becomes an integral part of ISS expeditions in the future.
+This information will provide data on necessary procedural changes, hardware upgrades or horticultural options as Veggie becomes an integral part of ISS expeditions in the future.^ back to top

 Set up and activation of Veggie facility.